Lyme Disease Test

 To get the Lyme disease test near you, simply order online and get tested at the selected Quest Diagnostics lab location.
 Once the Lyme disease test results are available, they will be available for download.
 Many people wonder whether fasting is required and how long results take for the Lyme test.
 Fasting is not required when getting a Lyme disease blood test and results are typically available in 4 business days or less.
 As can be seen on the sample Lyme disease screening test report above, the Lyme antibody screen will report the antibody levels which can be compared against a reference range provided by the lab.
 If Lyme disease antibodies are detected, the Lyme western blot test will be performed and reported to provide more detail.
-If one is interested in trying to identify the presence of Borrelia spp DNA specifically, the Lyme PCR test.
 This Lyme disease test is a component of the more comprehensive infection panel test that screens for a variety of infections.

 In most cases, Lyme disease can be treated effectively with common antibiotics such as doxycycline, cefuroxime and amoxicillin.
 The risk of being exposed to Lyme disease in the first place can be reduced by avoiding regions with infected ticks.
 When in an at-risk location, it is recommended to wear a hat, long sleeve shirts and long pants and to use insect repellants like DEET.
 A recombinant Lyme vaccine used to exist but is no longer available.

 - A doctor's lab order*